 Which is the better aerobic exercise?
 Ten minutes on an exercise bike that leaves you exhausted or a long walk that does not even break sweat?
 Aerobic exercise, defined as “any activity that uses large muscle groups, can be maintained continuously, and is rhythmic in nature,” encompasses a wide variety of exercises.

 Aerobic exercises can be weight bearing, like walking or jogging, and non-weight bearing like cycling.
 While it is easy to work up a sweat on the stationary bike, walking, which moves the body’s weight, may be better at burning calories.
 Weight bearing exercises increase bone density and are better for the skeleton.
 On the other hand, cycling may be less stressful for the joints and muscles.
-Similarly, swimming has its pros and cons.
-It works the whole body, unlike walking which favours the lower half.
+Swimming works the whole body, unlike walking which favours the lower half.
 The near weightlessness of being in water is wonderful for arthritic joints: it allows one to work the muscles around a vulnerable joint without excessive stress on the joint itself.
 However, swimming is not the best exercise for burning calories and one cannot do it for a long time.
 It is important for beginners and for those with health concerns to be able to increase exercise intensity in a graded manner.